contractautomataproject/ContractAutomataLib/README.md

 ![The class diagram of contractAutomata package](./doc/contractAutomata_classdiagram.png) [fig:the class diagram of contractAutomata package]

-The stand-alone Java class `MSCAIO.java` concerns with the storing of file descriptors.
+The Java classes `BasicDataConverter.java` and `BasicMxeConverter.java`, implementing the corresponding interfaces,   are used for the storing of file descriptors.
 There are two types of formats:
 An automaton is stored in either a readable textual representation (`*.data`) or an XML format (`*.mxe)`.
 The `*.data` format can be